ViktorQvarfordt/blog/posts/wip-postgres-graphs-and-trees.md

 $$;
 ```

-We can now add this CHECK after we delete the row that violates it:
+We can now add add a check CHECK to enforce that no cycles ever get inserted.
+First, we delete the row that violates the check:

 ```sql
 DELETE FROM edge where source_node_id = 3 AND target_node_id = 1;

 ALTER TABLE edge ADD CONSTRAINT check_no_cycles CHECK (NOT has_cycle(source_node_id, target_node_id));
 ```

+The CHECK runs before a row is inserted, both `source_node_id` and `target_node_id` refer to columns of the row that is to be inserted.

 If we now try to insert an edge that results in a cycle, we will get an error: